Chris Snee

 Christopher Snee (born January 18, 1982) is an American former professional football player who spent his entire ten-year career as a guard for the New York Giants of the National Football League (NFL).
 He played college football for the Boston College Eagles and was chosen by the Giants in the second round of the 2004 NFL draft.
-Snee earned two Super Bowl rings with the Giants in Super Bowl XLII and Super Bowl XLVI, both over the New England Patriots.
+Snee earned two Super Bowl rings with the Giants in Super Bowl XLII and Super Bowl XLVI.

 Early life

 At Montrose High School, Snee was a two-time all-state selection, and a three-time All-Conference selection.
 He is believed to be the first NFL player ever to grow up in Susquehanna County, Pennsylvania.
 He was named the Regional Defensive Player of the Year in 1999.
 He was named Three-time All-Conference choice and a two-year All-Regional honoree.
 Snee played defense in high school and recorded 47 quarterback sacks in his three years as a starter on the defensive line.
 He led his team to the district title in 1997 and 1998.
 He totaled 101 tackles in his senior season and served as their team captain.
 Snee was a two-time All-Conference selection and team captain on the school's basketball team.
 He played in the 43rd annual Big 33 Football Classic, featuring the top players from Pennsylvania and Ohio.